Summary

 The Odic Activity Ray will affect a photographic plate or

-disintegrate matter, depending upon the wave length, which can be
+disintegrate matter, depending upon the wave length, which can

-with x-rays.
+not been done with x-rays.

 "It has been generated to penetrate 16 inches of metal, and yet